Philips Decora Desk Lamp

 Manufacturer: Philips, Eindhoven, The Netherlands.

-Other versions: The Philips Decora desk lamp was made in several colours.
+Other versions: The Philips Decora desk lamp exists in several colours.

 Often named Z-lamp, the reason is clear.
 The real name is Decora.
 It was designed in 1956 by Louis Kalff.
-The successor of the Decora desk lamp, made from the late 60s until the early 80s is named Diplomat.
+The successor of the Decora desk lamp is the Diplomat.
+It was made from the late 60’s until the early 80’s.
 You can find it over here on Vintageinfo.
 Same desk lamp, different lampshade.

 Koninklijke Philips N.V.